-Off-Nadir Delta is a browser-based intelligence platform that brings world events, an AI analyst, and satellite imagery together.
-It is built for anyone — even if you have never used satellite data before — so you can see what is happening in the world, ask what it means, and look closer from space.
+Off-Nadir Delta is a geographic risk intelligence platform.
+Disasters, conflict, environmental change, infrastructure failures — the signals are scattered across news, open data, and satellite imagery, and reading them takes expertise and time.
+Off-Nadir Delta brings an AI analyst, maps, satellite data, and open sources together so anyone — even if you have never used satellite data before — can see what is happening, ask what it means, and verify it from space.

 From there, you can slowly discover what is possible: track world events as they happen with Delta Signals, ask Delta Agent what they mean, quickly check a location after an event, watch how places change over time, and build maps you can share with others — all in your browser, without GIS software.